khakhalin/notes/keywords/behav_interview.md

     * May be either about any conflict, or narrowed down to a conflict with a colleague, boss, direct report, client
 * Stressful situation / work under pressure, and how you handled it
 * A mistake you made, a goal you did not meet
 * A goal you met, a particular success, going above and beyond
+* Some companies have their own idiosyncratic lists of what they consider to be a "good" behavior, and use them in interviews, asking stuff like "tell me how you Dove Deep and Earned Trust".
+Amazon for example has 16 (!) core principles.

 Other nuggets of advice:
 * Write down key stories in advance.
-Practicce.
+Practice.
 Set up the situation fast.
 Elevator speech.
 No tangents.
 Only essential details.
-Action and result centered, anchored in decisions and actions.
-Give them the story in 3 sentences
+Action and result -centered, anchored in decisions and actions.
+Give the story in 3 sentences
 * Know your own CV, including the language, as they are likely to refer to your experience using the language you used.
 * For each project, identify 1-2 key achievements, and very high-level overview of the technical side of it, but be ready to dive down if needed.
 This also tests your communication skill: ability to be clear, on point, deal with emotions etc.
 * Know why you made each of your career transitions.
 Why you quit, why you joined.